 HealthKit was the first of the three 'kits,' and is basically aimed at helping everyone keep track of their general fitness.
 Developers are able to create HealthKit-compatible apps that feed data into Apple's own health app essentially creating a hub where they can see their fitness-related data from multiple sources.
-In other words HealthKit is a way for different health apps on the same phone to converge in one, single place.
+In other words, HealthKit is a way for different health apps on the same phone to converge in one, single place.

 ResearchKit is a little different.
 As the name implies, ResearchKit is aimed more at researchers.
 The open source software collects data from iPhone users who download health monitoring apps and allow researchers to send along tasks to complete.

-This is a huge deal since one of the biggest problems researchers face is finding enough people to take part in tests.
+This is a huge deal, since one of the biggest problems researchers face is finding enough people to take part in tests.
 The research conducted through ResearchKit can be done straight through the phone where everything is anonymous.

 As explained, CareKit is similar to the other platforms, but not exactly the same.
-Like the other kits, it's centered on collecting health-related data, but it also helps patients track progress, and sends their data to doctors.
+Like the other kits, it's focused on collecting health-related data, but it also helps patients track progress, and sends their data to doctors.

 Does Apple see or share your data?